sanskruti-aids/Sentiment-Analysis-Level3/README.md

 # Sentiment-Analysis-Level3
 Level 3 – NLP Sentiment Analysis using TF-IDF and Naive Bayes
 <br>

 ** Internship<br>
-This project was completed as part of my Data Science Internship at Codveda Technologies.
+This project was completed as part of my Data Science Internship at Codveda Technologies.<br>

-** Project Overview
+** Project Overview<br>
-This project performs Sentiment Analysis on social media text data using Natural Language Processing (NLP) techniques.
+This project performs Sentiment Analysis on social media text data using Natural Language Processing (NLP) techniques.<br>
-The goal is to classify text into different sentiment categories such as Positive, Negative, or Neutral.
+The goal is to classify text into different sentiment categories such as Positive, Negative, or Neutral.<br>

-** Tasks Performed
+** Tasks Performed<br>
 - Data Cleaning and Preprocessing
 - Removing unnecessary columns
 - Text preprocessing (lowercasing, removing punctuation and stopwords)
 - Feature extraction using TF-IDF
 - Model training using Naive Bayes
-- Model evaluation using Accuracy and Confusion Matrix ** Tools & Technologies
+- Model evaluation using Accuracy and Confusion Matrix<br>

+** Tools & Technologies<br>
 - Python
 - Pandas
 - NLTK